 Decoupled inference serving

 This feature is demanded by emerging use cases like speech recognition and speech synthesis where inference results are not dependent on the completion of full inference requests.
 Models operating in this decoupled mode can decide, on a request-by-request basis, how many responses to produce for the request.
 For example, in speech recognition, a client may send audio samples to the inference server at varying rates, with varying numbers of samples at any given time.
 The decoupled mode enables Triton to engage the model when sufficient but not all inputs are received.
 In the 2.3 release, this functionality is available only for the C/C++ custom backends.

-The Jarvis Conversational AI platform makes use of the decoupled inference serving feature and will be available for public beta by the end of the year.
-For more information and early access, sign up at NVIDIA Jarvis.
+The Riva Conversational AI platform makes use of the decoupled inference serving feature and will be available for public beta by the end of the year.
+For more information and early access, sign up at NVIDIA Riva.

 Triton Model Analyzer

 A key feature in version 2.3 is the Triton Model Analyzer, which is used to characterize model performance and memory footprint for efficient serving.
 It consists of two tools:

 perf_clienttool, which is being renamed to

 perf_analyzer.
 It helps characterize the throughput and latency of a model for various batch sizes and request concurrency values.

 - A new memory analyzer functionality, which helps characterize the memory footprint of a model for various batch sizes and request concurrency values.